 Section 302 of the IRC treats a redemption of our stock for cash only as a distribution under Section 301 of the IRC, and hence taxable as a dividend to the extent of our available current or accumulated earnings and profits, unless the redemption satisfies one of the tests set forth in Section 302(b) of the IRC enabling the redemption to be treated as a sale or exchange of the shares of our stock.
 The redemption for cash only will be treated as a sale or exchange if it (a) is "substantially disproportionate" with respect to the surrendering stockholder's ownership in us, (b) results in a "complete termination" of the surrendering stockholder's entire share interest in us, or (c) is "not essentially equivalent to a dividend" with respect to the surrendering stockholder, all within the meaning of Section 302(b) of the IRC.
-In determining whether any of these tests have been met, a stockholder must generally take into account shares of our stock actually owned by such stockholder.
+In determining whether any of these tests have been met, a stockholder must generally take into account shares of our stock considered to be owned by such stockholder by reason of constructive ownership rules set forth in the IRC, as well as shares of our stock actually owned by such stockholder.
 In addition, if a redemption is treated as a distribution under the preceding tests, then a stockholder's tax basis in the redeemed shares of our stock generally will be transferred to the stockholder's remaining shares of our stock, if any, and if such stockholder owns no other shares of our stock, such basis generally may be transferred to a related person or may be lost entirely.
 Because the determination as to whether a stockholder will satisfy any of the tests of Section 302(b) of the IRC depends upon the facts and circumstances at the time that shares of our stock are redeemed, we urge you to consult your own tax advisor to determine the particular tax treatment of any redemption.